Information Science

 Lect: 3.

-Prerequisites: (CSEE W3827) or a half semester introduction to digital logic, or the equivalent.
+Prerequisites: (CSEE W3827) or CSEE W3827; Or a half semester introduction to digital logic, or the equivalent.

 An introduction to modern digital system design.
 Advanced topics in digital logic: controller synthesis (Mealy and Moore machines); adders and multipliers; structured logic blocks (PLDs, PALs, ROMs); iterative circuits.
 Modern design methodology: register transfer level modelling (RTL); algorithmic state machines (ASMs); introduction to hardware description languages (VHDL or Verilog); system-level modelling and simulation; design examples.